leonstel/leonstel.github.io/drafts/gmap2.md

 import {initGoogleMaps, googleMapsInstance} from "./map/GoogleMapsInstance";
 initGoogleMaps();                       // only done once in app

-// in this example without context where this snippet is being run it
+// In this example without context where this snippet is being run it
 // is important to check if the instance exists.
 // When we go further we code an infrastructure when
 // we don't have to this all the time any more